 - Apply a warm, moist washcloth to your face several times a day to help open the transition spaces. (you can also apply the Sinus Gel to alleviate sinus pain)

 - Drink plenty of fluids to thin the mucus.

 - Inhale steam two to four times per day (sit in the bathroom with the hot shower running).

-- Use a nasal saline spray, like the Kuraflo spray, several times per day.
+- Use a nasal saline spray several times per day.

 - Wash the nose with a salt water solution.